Characters: Yu-Gi-Oh! Main Characters

 - The Hero: As the anime title implies, he is the main character.

-- Heroic BSOD: After a particularly cruel duel with Kaiba, which also lets him truly realize the extents Dark Yugi Atem is willing to go through to win.
+- Heroic BSOD: After a particularly cruel duel with Kaiba, which also lets him truly realize the extents Dark Yugi is willing to go through to win.

 - In the manga, he also receives one after Honda's Heroic Sacrifice during Death-T. The anime version of the Kaiba duel mentioned above mixed a bit of this in, as these respective moments marked where Yugi came to realize the existence of his other self.